 If an electric car battery is rechargeable, then why would it ever wear out?
 In the same way, the rechargeable battery on your phone wears out over time, so too will the battery in your car falter, fade and eventually die.
 The degradation of a rechargeable car battery is partly due to its material chemistry and partly due to the charging process itself.
 However, an increase in temperature above 100 degrees Fahrenheit or frequent deep discharge can also expedite the battery aging process.
 Still, batteries can degrade even without use.

-When the battery in your Prius is no longer able to hold a charge, the battery pack will need to be replaced.
+When the original battery in your Prius is no longer able to hold a charge, the hybrid battery pack will need to be replaced.
 The average price of a new battery pack for a Prius is somewhere in the range of $2,400, not including labor costs.
 While this battery replacement cost is higher than the typical cost to replace a lead-acid battery for a gas-powered car, you must consider that the lithium-ion battery pack in a Prius is much more powerful and handles a much larger workload.

 There are several maintenance tips that you can follow to ensure that the life of your Prius battery lasts as long as possible.
 Here are a few ways to prolong the life of your battery.

 While it may be counterintuitive, this helpful trick will prevent your battery from wearing out faster than it should.
 As your battery charges, it shifts the ionic charge of the battery from cathode to anode.
 This shift from cathode to anode during the charging process, and from anode to cathode during use, put a strain on your battery.
 While your battery is made to do exactly this task, the materials of the battery itself can only withstand so much stress over time.
 Additionally, the final 20% of the charging process is the toughest on your battery.